How to Avoid Data Entry Mistakes

 While it is always good to have goals for your team, setting unrealistic ones can put undue stress on them.
 The manager in charge of a team should be sure to set realistic targets since people can only do so much within a day.
 Putting too much pressure on employees to meet an unrealistic goal can result in them working too fast, tiring too quickly and making more mistakes.
 If there’s more work to be done, delegate it appropriately while allowing for appropriate deadlines, so employees don’t feel rushed.

 4. Hire Sufficient Staff

-In hand with the previous point, you should always have enough employees on staff to handle the incoming workload.
 No matter how efficient or capable your employees may be, they have their limits.
 When overworked or pushed past their capacity, they are more likely to commit mistakes.
+You should always have enough employees on staff to handle the incoming workload.

 The longer and more often you overwork employees, the more frequent those mistakes will be.
 In addition to causing problems for your company, this constant overload can make employees resentful, contributing to employee turnover.
 To keep everyone happy, keep enough people on staff to handle the amount of work the company needs to get done.